BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 ### 1.1.7 ###
 * Update: Added helper method for Inspirations category lookups.
 * Bug Fix: On theme activation set default color palette theme_mod.
+* New Feature: Colors in the active palette now have animations to upon focusing the control.

 ### 1.1.6 ###
 * New Feature: Updated drag behavior to swap colors.